mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 MobX-State-Tree can provide you with the same features as React's built-in state management hooks, but with the added benefits of:

-- Better performance out of the box due to our reactive, observable state as opposed to context's parent/child data flow through React components.
+- Better performance out of the box due to MST's reactive, observable state as opposed to context's data flow through the React component tree.
+- Automatic TypeScript inference of your state, which makes your state management discoverable, and statically verifiable to prevent author-time bugs.
+- Runtime type safety for your state, which helps keep your application bug free as your codebase and team grows.
+- Clearer data modeling with our rich runtime type system as opposed to writing plain JS objects.
 - Built-in immutability with [snapshots](../concepts/snapshots.md), great for common operations like "undo/redo", time travel debugging, or synchronizing with external systems
 - [JSON-patch data](../concepts/patches.md), which you can use for use cases like multiplayer editing.
-- Clearer data modeling with our rich runtime type system as opposed to writing plain JS objects.
-- Runtime type safety for your state, which helps keep your aplication bug free as your codebase and team grows.
-- Automatic TypeScript inference of your state, which makes your state management discoverable, and statically verifiable to prevent author-time bugs.
-- Less boilerplate, since many common state management patterns have been abstracted into our [API](../API/index.md)
 - Easy persistence with utilities like [mst-persist](https://www.npmjs.com/package/mst-persist)
 - Easy asynchronous data management with utilties like [mst-query](https://github.com/ConrabOpto/mst-query) and [mst-gql](https://github.com/mobxjs/mst-gql)